Should all fitness instructors charge $50 and up for in-person and online classes?

 This made me think, What's In the Middle?

-I have also hired a few instructors to work in my fitness company, which is why I know first-hand the commitment to delivering quality services, even online.
+I have also hired a few instructors in my fitness company, so I know first-hand the commitment to delivering quality services, even online.

-Now I must admit; that fitness instructors also have to show professionalism.
-Personal Trainers, Yoga teachers, therapists, and doctors must show up on time, services have been agreed to, and timings agreed.
+Now, I must admit that fitness instructors also have to show professionalism.
+Personal Trainers, Yoga teachers, therapists, and doctors must show up on time, and services and timings must be agreed upon.

 Fitness Instructors also have to show up and be present.
 I have also dealt with instructors who are not as professional as others.

-This is not to say they are not good, but I think the pay rate has much to do with their performance.
+This is not to say they are not good, but the pay rate has much to do with their performance.

 We all should set a standard.